wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    which is:

    <pre>

+### Configre Docker client

+# export DOCKER_TLS_VERIFY="1" specifies authentication of the Docker daemon the client attempts to communicate with:
 export DOCKER_TLS_VERIFY="1"

+# export DOCKER_HOST informs the client of the socket location to use when communicating with the Docker daemon:
 export DOCKER_HOST="tcp://192.168.99.100:2376"

+# export DOCKER_CERT_PATH specifies the location of key and certificates the client uses for TLS-enabled communication:
 export DOCKER_CERT_PATH="/Users/mac/.docker/machine/machines/default"

 export DOCKER_MACHINE_NAME="default"
 # Run this command to configure your shell:
 # eval $(docker-machine env)